pdee/pdee/doc/commands-python-mode.rst

 py-down-exception
 -----------------
 Go to the next line down in the traceback.

-With C-u (programmatically, optional argument
-BOTTOM), jump to the bottom (innermost) exception in the exception stack.
+With M-x univeral-argument (programmatically, optional argument BOTTOM), jump to the bottom (innermost) exception in the exception stack.

 py-up-exception
 ---------------
 Go to the previous line up in the traceback.
 With C-u (programmatically, optional argument TOP) jump to the top (outermost) exception in the exception stack.